How To Meal Prep For The Ketogenic Diet

 Select One Day Each Week For Cooking

-The next step is to portion out your food.
-I recommend using a kitchen scale, measuring cup/spoon, or a measuring device (more on this later).
+To portion out your food, I recommend using a kitchen scale, measuring cup/spoon, or a measuring device.
+Use your dominant hand as an estimate for a proper serving size.

 Meal prepping is a great way to stay on track with your ketogenic diet.
 It allows you to cook in bulk and eat healthy, filling meals all week long.
 If you’re just starting out with meal prepping, don’t be overwhelmed!
 The important thing is that you start making changes one at a time until they become a habit.
 Once those habits are set in stone, they will become second nature and before long, meal prepping will be as easy as breathing air.